It is revealed in this episode that Prentiss was graduated from high school in 1989.

 When Reid and the team are at the original crime scene, Reid is wearing the same clothes he wore in the pilot ("Extreme Aggressor").

-It is revealed in this episode that Reid joined the BAU in 2004.
+It is revealed in this episode that Reid and Garcia joined the BAU in 2004.

 When he sees Mr. Corbett approaching his daughter's body, Det.
 Jarvis asks the BAU agents if they want to "Rochambeau" for the privilege of speaking to him.
 "Rochambeau" is another word for the game rock-paper-scissors.